PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 06:01:15
+Last updated: 2024-04-07 06:02:59
-Random Quote: "Cap'n Cook?"
-That's not you?
-Like I said, no one is looking for you. - Walter White
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar